dexie/dexie-website/cloud/server-software-license-terms.md

 ---
-layout: dexie-cloud-pricing
+layout: dexie-cloud
-title: "Server Software License Terms"
+title: 'Server Software License Terms'
 ---

 # Terms of Our Server Software License

 The **Dexie Cloud Server software** includes binaries, source code, and documentation necessary to deploy Dexie Cloud on your own infrastructure.